 For you who don’t know Rendang yet, well…basically Rendang is a famous Padangnese food made from beef cooked in coconut milk, chilies, Galangal root, ginger, turmeric, onion, garlic, and many many more for 8 hours straight (they say the longer, the tastier).
 Back then, Padangnese people used to travel around Indonesia for months, so their Mothers cooked food that would last months even without preservatives and freezer.
 And voila, Rendang is born and Indonesia has been bragging about it ever since [or at least I do].

-Back to Si May Rendang, as I was about to dig through my meal, I looked at people on my right and they’re eating it enthusiastically with bare hands.
+Back to the rendang of Simay Restaurant, as I was about to dig through my meal, I looked at people on my right and they’re eating it enthusiastically with bare hands.
 To live by Indonesian way, I washed my hand [thoroughly – I think], and took the first bite.
 Oh my God, the spices are perfectly balanced to give my palate the sweet, salty, umami, and spicy taste that I didn’t expect.
 This would have been straight 10/10 if the beef were more tender.
 But, the flavours redeemed the texture and easily become one of my favourite Rendang dishes.

 Here in Simay [as a humble restaurant], they provide free warm tea for you to rinse your mouth (slash drink) and a bowl of water (a.k.a air kobokan) for you to rinse your hands [please, don’t misplace them].
 After finishing up my good meal, I paid for two dishes and guess what…..they only cost IDR 50k!
 Thank you Simay, for helping young adults survive weekdays with enough money to party on weekends.
 And yes, I highly recommend you to try this Padangnese restaurant as they’re 9/10 for me.

 Photographer : Felicia